uvalib/monorepo/src/chronology.md

 **1943**

-Klopfer posted to England as intelligence officer for a heavy bomber squadron in the Eighth Air Force (October).
+Klopfer is posted to England as intelligence officer for a heavy bomber squadron in the Eighth Air Force (October).

-Robert Haas’s son, a lieutenant junior grade in the Navy, killed in action.
+Robert Haas’s son, a lieutenant junior grade in the Navy, is killed in action.

 RH sales pass the two-million dollar mark.

-Illustrated Modern Library launched with A. S. Barnes & Co. as publisher, RH as exclusive distributor (October).
+Illustrated Modern Library is launched with A. S. Barnes & Co. as publisher, RH as exclusive distributor (October).

 Protests over dropping Stendhal, *The Charterhouse of Parma* from ML